lhdbkul/Omeka-S-module-Log/README.md

 See general end user documentation for [installing a module].

+Since version 3.4.33, the module does not depend of any library any more,

 * From the zip

 Download the last release [Log.zip] from the list of releases and uncompress it in the `modules` directory.

-* From the source and for development
+* From the source until version 3.4.32 and for development

 If the module was installed from the source, rename the name of the folder of the module to `Log`, go to the root module, and run: